Last updated: December 6, 2022

 Hot Springs National Park is a place where urban meets wild.
 Located right in the heart of downtown Hot Springs, our park has more to offer than meets the eye!

-- Junior Ranger booklets are available every day from 9:00-5:00pm at the Fordyce Visitor Center.
+- Junior Ranger Programs: A fun 20-30 min. activity for the whole family!
+Junior Ranger activity booklets are also available upon request at the Fordyce Bathhouse and Visitor Center.

 With 26 miles of trails, there is something for everybody to enjoy.
 Most trails begin right behind Bathhouse Row and lead up Hot Springs Mountain.
 You can also drive to the top of the mountain and access trails from there.
 There are other trails on West Mountain, behind downtown Hot Springs.
 Be sure to check out the Hiking page for more information and maps.